Predictive posteriors under hidden confounding: Introduction

 \section{Introduction}

-In recent years, there has been a surge of interest in machine learning methods that demonstrate robust performance even when there are shifts in the distribution between training and test data \citep{wong,shiftllms}.
-Much of the existing research in this area focuses on point predictions, often necessary for communication and traditional practices, requiring the definition of an appropriate loss function for evaluation, typically squared error loss.
-In contrast, probabilistic predictions offer a detailed quantification of uncertainty for future outcomes and are typically more relevant for risk management and decision support purposes, though they are more complex to construct and communicate.

-This paper focuses on creating probabilistic predictions for a response variable \( Y \in \mathbb{R} \) based on a set of covariates \( X \in \mathbb{R}^p \), therefore yielding prediction intervals.
-When a machine learning strategy is trained on a labeled source dataset, it can be expected to perform well on an unlabeled target dataset drawn from the same distribution, provided that generalization guarantees hold \citep{lugosi}.
-However, numerous applications often experience distribution shifts, challenging the standard independent and identically distributed (i.i.d.) assumption and complicating the use of existing prediction methods.
+In recent years, there has been a surge of interest in machine learning (ML) methods that demonstrate robust performance even when there are shifts in the distribution between training and test data \citep{shiftllms}.
+When an ML algorithm is trained on a labeled source dataset, it can be expected to perform well on an unlabeled target dataset drawn from the \emph{same} distribution, provided that generalization guarantees hold.
+However, numerous applications often experience distribution shifts, challenging the standard iid assumption and the use of existing prediction methods.
+This paper focuses on delivering probabilistic predictions for a response variable \( Y \in \mathbb{R} \) based on a set of covariates \( X \in \mathbb{R}^p \), exploiting the integration of heterogeneous data sources \cite{Zhaijcgs} so that well-calibrated predictive uncertainty quantification is achieved.

-The majority of research addressing distribution shifts has concentrated on point prediction in regression or classification.
-One notable strategy is {\em distributionally robust optimization}, introduced by \cite{sinha2020}, which involves minimax optimization over distributions within a certain distance or divergence from the observed data distribution.
-Another important approach, initiated by \cite{anchor}, employs a causality-inspired framework to leverage the underlying data structure, thereby improving prediction stability amidst distributional shifts.
-However, the regularization scheme proposed by the authors prevents the causal parameters from being the actual probability limit of the estimators they introduce; i.e., they are not asymptotically unbiased.